 The tavern also tenders a novel take on tiramisu.
 Called “Birramisù”, Pfefferlechner imparts a smooth malty twist to a traditional Italian after-dinner treat.

 Regardless of whether you order dessert, you should not depart your dinner table until you have sipped Pfefferlechner’s homemade schnapps.
 This digestif staple of South Tyrolean tavern culture is the only fitting way to end your night.

 When to Visit Pfefferlechner Tavern & Brewery

 However, if adventuring in South Tyrol from April through mid-December you are in luck.
-Plan your visit from after 4 p.m. on Monday, Thursday, Friday and Saturday or from 12:00 p.m. on Sundays.
+Plan your visit after 4 p.m. on Monday, Thursday, Friday and Saturday or from 12:00 p.m. on Sundays.

-We recommend making reservations especially if you have larger group.
+We recommend making reservations especially if you have a larger group.
 But if you do have to wait for seating, consider taking a stroll through Pfefferlechner’s adorable on-site petting zoo.
 Any little ones with you will undoubtedly fall in love with a fluffy rabbit or two.

 If you are in South Tyrol during its famous 5th season — the heart of autumn — you can enjoy Pfefferlechner’s rustic take on Törggelen.
 Beginning in early October, seasonal dishes and specialties such as roasted chestnuts are made available.
 This is also the time you will find the tasty chestnut beer on tap.

 Live music is also a frequent occurrence at Pfefferlechner in its beer garden and cellar.
 To discover when live music is scheduled, we suggest visiting Pfefferlechner’s Facebook page.